 Thank you to Gathering Co-Chairs Victoria LaBillois and Luc Lainé for guiding everyone throughout the Gathering with kindness and respect.
 Thank you to the Elders, Survivors, Fire Keepers, and community members who generously shared their knowledge and experiences, and provided support to ensuring that Indigenous protocols were followed throughout.
-The Office of the Special Interlocutor expresses a special acknowledgment of the support provided by Cultural Advisors Thelma Katsienhaion Nelson, John Anehwario Cree, Stephen Silverbear McComber and Geraldine Standup.
+A special acknowledgment of the support provided by Cultural Advisors Thelma Katsienhaion Nelson, John Anehwario Cree, Stephen Silverbear McComber, and Geraldine Standup.